Ukrainian drone experts on the way to Qatar, UAE & Saudi Arabia to help shoot down Iranian drones

 Speaking to CNBC on Tuesday, Special Envoy Steve Witkoff, who has been leading U.S. mediation efforts between Ukraine and Russia, said he “hopes” Russian denials about these reports were true.
 “Let’s hope that they’re not sharing.”

-White House Press Secretary Karoline Leavitt said Tuesday that Trump and Witkoff have told Russia that if “that was taking place, it’s not something they would be happy with and they hope that it is not taking place.”
+On Tuesday, White House Press Secretary Karoline Leavitt said that U.S. President Donald Trump and Witkoff told Russia that if that was what was happening, “it’s not something they would be happy with and they hope that it is not taking place.”

-Nevertheless, Zelensky wrote on 𝕏 that “Russia started supporting the Iranian regime with drones.
+Nevertheless, Zelenskyy wrote on 𝕏: “Russia started supporting the Iranian regime with drones.
 It will definitely help with missiles, and it is also helping them with air defense.”

 The All Israel News Staff is a team of journalists in Israel.